yasuru21/SOC_Lab/README.md

 ### 3. Set Up Wazuh Server

 - Use a cloud provider (e.g., DigitalOcean)
-- Create a droplet:
+- Create a Virtual Machine (Droplet if using DigitalOcean):
     - OS: Ubuntu 22.04
     - Plan: Basic with 4GB RAM, 50GB SSD
     - Region: Choose nearest to you
 - Set up a firewall: (If you do not create rules for your firewall, SSH is open to the public)
     - Allow SSH access only from your IP
     - Apply firewall to Wazuh droplet
-- SSH into the Wazuh server
+- SSH into the Wazuh server using PuTTY or any other SSH Tool
 - Update and upgrade: `apt-get update && apt-get upgrade`
 - Install Wazuh using the curl command (refer to Wazuh documentation)
 - Note down the admin username and password